Canadian House of Commons Special Committee on Electoral Reform: Aftermath and outcomes

-On May 31, 2017 a non-whipped vote to adopt the Dec 1, 2016 report of the Canadian House of Commons Special Committee on Electoral Reform was held but was defeated by 159 votes to 146.
+On May 31, 2017, a non-whipped vote to adopt the Dec 1, 2016 report of the Canadian House of Commons Special Committee on Electoral Reform was held but was defeated by 159 votes to 146.
 Thus the federal reform effort was abandoned.
 Only two Liberal MPs voted in favour: Nathaniel Erskine-Smith of Beaches—East York in Ontario and Sean Casey of Charlottetown in Prince Edward Island (PEI) voted in favor.
 Casey explicitly cited the 2016 PEI referendum as a factor in his vote:

 "...more than 9,000 of the people that I represent cast their ballots in the provincial plebiscite and about two-thirds of them indicated that they wanted to move away from the First-Past-the-Post (FPTP) system at a provincial level.
 That, to me, was a very, very clear indication of the will of my constituents and that's what I was sent here to do, to project their voice.
 So that's what I did."

 In 2018, Trudeau had continued to express reservations about proportional representation has but expressed openness to considering other systems.
 Gould said, "The first-past-the-post system may not be perfect — no electoral system is, but it has served this country for 150 years and advances a number of democratic values that Canadians hold dear, such as strong local representation, stability and accountability."

 On January 6, 2025, Trudeau expressed regret at not introducing electoral reform during his resignation speech.
+In an interview with Nathaniel Erskine-Smith, Trudeau elaborated that he did not support proportional representation and his regret was around not having instant runoff passed through instead.